|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

-Each student will pick a human right.
+Each student will select a human rights issue or topic.
 You might pick the right to food, movement, speech, or political participation, among many others.
-You will research your chosen human right, present on it to the class, talk about it in group discussions, and write a short final paper on the right you chose.
+You will research your chosen human right topic, present and report on it to the class, talk about it in group discussions, and write a short final paper on the human right issue you chose.
 By the end of the course, students will have documented what it means for people to have this particular right, how it is violated, what mechanisms exist to protect this right, and what organizations are working to ensure more people have this human right.
 You will teach your classmates about the right you chose, and learn about other human rights from them.

 Throughout the course, students will critically engage with academic literature, primary materials (e.g., The Universal Declaration of Human Rights, United Nations Documents, news articles), the webpages of human rights organizations, and movies.